jhpyle/docassemble/_docs/objects.md

 <a name="Address.on_one_line"></a>
 The `.on_one_line()` method returns the address, consisting of the city, state, and zip code, as a single line of text.

+### Autocomplete

+With a Google Maps API key, you can use the auto-complete feature to provide address suggestions as the user begins to type.
+After selecting a suggested address from the drop-down box, other address fields will be completed with the appropriate information.
+Addresses closer to the user's location will be suggested first.

+{% include side-by-side.html demo="autocomplete" %}

 ### <a name="City"></a>City